mieweb/docs/content/functions/portal-management/employer-employee-second-portal-setup.md

 ![](./employer-employee-second-portal-setup.assets/ef67960eb0304f6cf7c738704acd0dff.png)

 Click the *Portal Setup* tab and begin configuration.
-See other help guide titled *Employer-Employee Portal Setup.pdf*.
-Then see additional help guide titled *Employer-Employee Portal Menu Layout.pdf* to set up the portal options for this new second portal.
+See other help guide titled [Patient Portal First-Time Set-Up & Configuration](https://docs.enterprisehealth.com/functions/portal-management/patient-portal-first-time-setup-and-configuration/).

 At any time, you can see what your real second portal will look like.
 First make sure you have a "supervisor" relationship on your username to another test user.
 Also make sure you are linked to your own chart as NoMoreClipboard User role (MIE Implementers can link to a test patient).